fortunejuggle/src/docs/lpic2.210.3.md

         ldapadd -h myhost -p 389 -D "cn=orcladmin" -w welcome -f jhay.ldif

-Using this command, user orcladmin authenticates to the directory myhost, located at port 389.
+Using this command, user orcladmin authenticates to the directory at myhost, located at port 389.
 The command then opens the file jhay.ldif and adds its contents to the directory.
 The file might, for example, add the entry "uid=jhay,cn=Human Resources,cn=example,dc=com" and its object